Any Condition. No Renovation Required.

 No. We buy the flat as it stands.
 We do not ask for decorating, repairs, or any work to be carried out before completion.
 We factor the cost of any required work into our offer at the outset.

 A short lease alongside an unmodernised flat is a combination we buy regularly.
-We assess both factors together and make a single offer that reflects the full picture, no need to extend the lease or renovate before selling.
+We assess both factors together and make a single offer that reflects the full picture, with no need to extend the lease or renovate before selling.

 Get a Cash Offer for Your Unmodernised Flat